-If you want to grow strawberry plants from seed, you may want to consider saving heirloom strawberry seeds from year to year (heirloom strawberry seeds are the same as non-hybrid strawberry seeds).
-Fortunately, it is relatively easy to learn how to save strawberry seeds so that you can begin growing strawberries from seeds that you saved.
+If you want to grow strawberry plants from seed, you may want to consider saving heirloom seeds from year to year (heirloom strawberry seeds are the same as non-hybrid strawberry seeds).
+Fortunately, it is relatively easy to learn how to save them so that you can begin growing strawberries from seeds that you saved.
 Here is the easy way to save your seeds:

 If you prefer to use a non-blender method, you can try an alternative strawberry seed saving method.
 If you dehydrate a strawberry (or let it dry completely), you can use your thumb and forefinger to rub the strawberry so that the seeds fall off.
 Separate the seeds from the chaff and store in a cool, dry place.